Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
 ### How Often to Replace the Dust Bag of SwitchBot Mini Robot Vacuum K10+ / K10+ Pro？

-Last Updated：

-2023 May 15

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro

-The recommendation is to replace the dust bag every one to two months.
+We recommend replacing the dust pack of the K10+ robot every 1 to 2 months, depending on usage environment.